Hey Folks 👋

 The second challenge for this approach is limited geographies.
 Currently services like Waymo that have got to Level 3 or 4 are limited to just a few cities.

-There are people on both sides of this argument.
-Some believe that Computer Vision will get really good with time and once that happens it would scale a lot faster than self-driving cars that cost around $300,000 a unit.
+People on Musk’s side believe that Computer Vision will get really good with time and once that happens it would scale a lot faster than self-driving cars that cost around $300,000 a unit.

-And that is the main factor behind Computer Vision companies.
-These companies are betting on software getting to a point where it can replicate human behavioral driving instead of expensive sensors, radars, LiDARs, GPS, geofencing and a few more technologies.
+Vision only companies are betting on software getting to a point where it can replicate human behavioral driving without using expensive sensors.

 What the Future May Look Like